asherkory/asherkory.github.io/_drafts/future_ideas.md

 why you should use X library/gem in your X app

-alternatives to Rails (see recent Ruby bookmarks e.g. grape and hanami)
+alternatives to Rails (see Ruby bookmarks e.g. grape and hanami)

 activerecord delete vs destroy